New Zealand v England scoreboard

-Auckland, March 23, 2018 (AFP) - - Scoreboard at stumps on day two of the first Test between New Zealand and England in Auckland on Friday:
+Auckland, March 25, 2018 (AFP) - - Scoreboard at stumps on day four of the first Test between New Zealand and England in Auckland on Sunday:

 J. Raval c Bairstow b Anderson 3